-Ultrasound.
+- Ultrasound.
 This test uses sound waves to create images of blood vessels, tissues, and organs.
-The doctor will use the ultrasound to look at how your baby's internal organs are working.
-He or she can see how blood flows through various vessels.

-Amniocentesis.
-This test Involves withdrawing some of the amniotic fluid around the fetus for testing.
+- Amniocentesis.
+This test involves removing some of the amniotic fluid around your baby for testing.

 How is hydrops fetalis treated?

-- Removing extra fluid from spaces around the lungs and abdomen using a needle
+- Removing extra fluid from spaces around the lungs, heart, or inside the belly using

 Key points about hydrops fetalis